Neurocomputing

 Our Technology

-Address every cell in the network with high-resolution recording and stimulation
+Precisely interact with every cell using high-resolution recording and stimulation

-To decode how biological circuits compute, it’s essential to interact with each cell in the network.
-MaxWell Biosystems’ dense electrode layout and flexible stimulation enable precise input delivery and real-time observation of dynamic activity, supporting experiments that map, entrain, and perturb functional connectivity at cellular resolution.
+To decode how biological circuits compute, it is essential to interact with each cell in the network.
+MaxWell Biosystems’ dense electrode layout and flexible stimulation deliver precise inputs and enable real-time observation of dynamic activity, supporting experiments that map, entrain, and perturb functional connectivity at cellular resolution.

-The API empowers researchers to define stimulation paradigms, adapt HD-MEA commands on the fly, and implement feedback-based control.
-This supports cutting-edge neurocomputing use cases, such as real-time training, reinforcement learning, and AI-biology interface experiments.
+The API empowers researchers to define stimulation paradigms, adapt HD-MEA commands in real time, and build feedback-based control loops.
+This capability supports cutting-edge neurocomputing use cases, such as real-time training, reinforcement learning, and AI-biology interface experiments.

 Reveal learning and adaptation by tracking plasticity across the network